rishikeshsreehari/personal-blog/content/log.md

 disable_comments: true
 ShowReadingTime: false
 ---
 All changes and commits to this blog are versioned using a structured format and displayed in reverse chronological order.
 These changelogs are generated automatically using [`pre_push.py`](https://github.com/rishikeshsreehari/personal-blog/blob/main/scripts/pre_push.py) triggered by a [pre-push](https://github.com/rishikeshsreehari/personal-blog/blob/main/hooks/pre-push) hook.
-Learn more about the rational behind this formatting [here](/blog-version/).
+Learn more about the rationale behind this formatting [here](/blog-version/).

 <!--LOG_PLACEHOLDER_START-->